-Children should not arrive more than a few minutes early and should go straight to their learning community and wait for their lesson, avoiding other year groups.
+Children should not arrive more than a few minutes early.
+Those who catch the Denmead bus, or for whom the later start is impossible, should go straight to their learning community and wait for their lesson, avoiding other year groups.
 Children must not wait on the playground.